maxwjoe/Eagle/README.md

 ## Comments

 Eagle has been developed on Linux, by default it builds to a static library (.a file) and a dynamic library (.so file).
-If you wish to use another operating system then you wil need to change the build rule inside of the root makefile.
+If you wish to use another operating system then you will need to change the build rule inside of the root makefile.
 In the future I will update it to build a version for each OS.